 The soldier explained to LaRue that the mother lode could be found by traveling one day north of El Paso until three small peaks could be seen.
 When the peaks came into view, the journey would turn east across the desert to the mountains.
 In the first mountain range, there would be a basin with a spring at the foot of a solitary peak.
 Upon this mountain was to be found a rich vein of gold.

-Although the historical facts suggest LaRue was in the Organ Mountains between present day Las Cruces and Alamogordo, his mining operation was deep in the San Andres Mountains north of Las Cruces.
-It was here, according to legend that the treasure was concealed.
+Although the historical facts suggest LaRue was in the Organ Mountains between present-day Las Cruces and Alamogordo, his mining operation was deep in the San Andres Mountains north of Las Cruces.
+It was here, according to the legend, that the treasure was concealed.